sempernow/refpages/REFs/TLS.md

 ### TLS Handshake

 [HTTPS is an extention of HTTP](https://en.wikipedia.org/wiki/HTTPS).
-An HTTPS connection starts with a TLS client/server handshake whereof TLS parameters (cipher suite and such) are set (negotiated if allowed).
+An HTTPS connection starts with a TLS client/server handshake whereof the certificate is sent/validated and the TLS parameters (cipher suite and such) are set (negotiated if allowed).
 Otherwise, the TLS-handshake fails and the connection is terminated.

 >**On TLS-handshake failure**, the server is likely to send a "handshake failure" alert.
 Such may occur if the certificate's CA cannot be validated by the client, or ***if client and server have no mutually supported TLS-ciphers suite***.
 The TLS handshake failure is not an HTTP-level response; it's part of the TLS protocol.
 The HTTP layer comes into play only after a secure TLS connection has been established.
 If the TLS handshake fails, the HTTP layer doesn't have an opportunity to send an HTTP response code because the connection hasn't been established.